 We are older and Cecilia was sensitive to our physical limitations while ensuring that we saw what we wanted to experience.
 A teacher by training, she was remarkably adept at discerning our base understanding of what we were seeing and then building on that foundation to enrich the experience.
 The experience couldn’t have been better.

 We signed up for a walking tour of the Colosseum and Roman Forum.
 The guide was extremely knowledgeable and an interesting instructor and we learned a lot.
 Even though we expected the two of us to be in a group of six, it turned out to be just us two for the same price, which we appreciated.
 They offered a pretty wide range of tours in Rome and we definitely recommend them.

 On our way to Sicily, we did a stopover in Rome to return to the Vatican museum and see several sites we had never visited.
-We booked several tours with Paul’s team at Context Travel.
+We booked several tours with Paul’s team.
 Two were outstanding, in large part, because the guide was outstanding.
 We have nothing but praise for the personable, knowledgeable, and enthusiastic Dony.

 The Appian Way tour proved more interesting than we thought it would be.
 After all, the Appian way is just a road.
 But it’s a real road of great significance, parts of which are in wonderful condition.
 Dony helped us imagine what it would have been like during the peak of its use.
 Even more enchanting was the tour of the Baths of Caracalla.
 We’d read about them, but were amazed by the scope of the complex, its ingenious heating systems and salons, and the preserved mosaics.